 The 2016 edition of the Marin Art & Garden Center’s Edible Garden has been created and planted by Stefani Bittner and Alethea Harampolis, founders of the farm and gardening landscape design firm Homestead Design Collective.
 Fresh from the debut of their 11,000-square-foot Sunset Magazine test garden at Cornerstone Sonoma, the Homestead team brought their vision for a beautiful edible garden to our 1,250-square-foot space at MAGC and it is brimming with delicious herbs, fruits, and vegetables that are already spilling over the edges of the raised beds and providing early harvests of lettuce and radishes.

 The MAGC Edible Garden is a focal point of the landscape at the Center and is used for our popular school program, “dig it, grow it, eat it,” which brings nearly 400 first grade students from throughout Marin County to MAGC each fall.
-This summer, it will also be a key teaching location for the Outdoor Explorers day camp led by the Bay Area Discovery Museum from June through August.
+In the summer, it is a key teaching location for the Discovery Camps led by the Bay Area Discovery Museum from June through August.

 Workshops for adults in seasonal herb recipes, flower arranging, wreath-making, and more will be held starting in July and the bounty of the Edible Garden will find its way into botanical cocktails, herbal salts, and home grown bouquets gracing the tables at the MAGC Summer Concert Series.